Keith Barron: Career

 In 1989 he starred on television in a story of relationships in a new town in the Midlands entitled Take Me Home, with Annette Crosbie as his wife and Maggie O'Neill as his girlfriend.
 One of his best-loved and best-remembered roles was in the 1980s Yorkshire Television sitcom Duty Free.
 In the 1990s he co-starred in the sitcoms Haggard and All Night Long.
 In 1990, he appeared as a contestant on Cluedo, facing off against fellow actor Andrew Sachs.

+On the big screen he appeared in Baby Love (1968) and David Puttnam's film Melody (1971) as Mr Latimer.

+Barron voiced the character of Morgan Jefferies in the 1995 BBC Radio 4 sitcom England's Glory opposite Lynda Baron.

+Barron also appeared as a celebrity guest in Dictionary Corner on several episodes of the Channel 4 words and numbers game Countdown between 1999 and 2008.

 In the 2000s he was a regular character on the ITV Sunday-night drama Where the Heart Is.
 In 2014 he reprised his role of David Pearce in the touring stage show of the TV series 'Duty Free'.
 He also starred in the first series of the BBC drama The Chase.

-On the big screen he appeared in Baby Love (1968) and David Puttnam's film Melody (1971) as Mr Latimer.

-Barron also appeared as the guest celebrity in dictionary corner on several episodes of the Channel 4 words and numbers game Countdown.

 He was the star on Bunn and Co., a radio show that was broadcast from March 2003 to April 2004 on BBC Radio 4.
 Barron's performance in the BBC's Test the Nation IQ test show on 2 September 2006 gave him an IQ of 146.
 In 2007 Barron joined ITV1's Coronation Street as George Trench.
 In 2011, Barron starred in the BBC show, Lapland, a role which he returned to for a series, Being Eileen, from February 2013.
+His last television appearance was in BBC comedy Not Going Out as a toy store employee in the Christmas Special which was shown after his death.
+He was given an "In Memory Of" at end of credits.

 Personal life

+Barron served in the RAF as part of his National Service.
+In 1980, he and his wife opened a restaurant in Hayle in Cornwall.
+After three years they returned to London and Barron resumed his acting career full time.

 Barron died on 15 November 2017 after a short illness.
-He was survived by his wife of 58 years, Mary Pickard, and his actor son, Jamie.
-He lived in the Surrey town of East Molesey for some years.
+He lived in the Surrey town of East Molesey, a short distance from Hampton Court Palace and had a second home in St Ives, Cornwall.